sourdough-danish-pastries-recipe

 Pipe the glaze on your Danishes using a piping bag or zipper bag with the very tip cut off, or you can simply drizzle the glaze on with a fork.
 The Danishes can be warm when you glaze them.

-piping glaze onto Danish pastries
+piping glaze onto sourdough Danish pastries

 Can you believe it?
 After a long process, you have a beautiful final result and maybe even some new baking skills in your repertoire.